khageshnemade/Cdac-Leave-Management-System/README.md

 ● Step 2: Fill out the registration form with your basic information.
 ● Step 3: Choose a username and password.
 ● Step 4: Click the "Register"  button to complete the registration.

-2.6 Clear Login Steps:
- Clearly outline the steps involved in the Login process, breaking them down into simple and sequential instructions.
-For example:
-● Step 1: After Registration Access the Login page.
-● Step 2: Fill out the Login form with your basic information.
-● Step 3: Fill appropriate email and password.
-● Step 4: Click the "Login" button.

 3. System Features and Requirements
 3.1 Functional Requirements